dushyantkhosla/cli-4-ds/README.md

 ## SQL Analytics with Metabase

-- You might want to try out `Metabase`, which has a nice front-end for writing SQLite
+- You might want to try out `Metabase`, which has a nice front-end for writing SQL

 ```
 docker pull metabase/metabase:v0.19.0